Adderall not cocaine: inside the lives of the

 Source: PBS Newshour BY ANDY SWAB

-mind-numbing work and pain-inducing client meetings in the post-crash,
+work and pain-inducing client meetings in the post-crash,

-post-recession world of today’s Wall Street.
+world of today’s Wall Street.

 Kevin Roose’s “Young Money” profiles eight young investment bankers at New York’s top financial firms as they navigate their way through an industry that has been heavily criticized after the crisis of 2008.